864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 Performing continuous casting generally requires a substantial capital investment.

 Continuous casting typically utilizes molten steel.
 However, copper, aluminum, and even some types of cast irons can also serve as raw materials.
-This casting process requires an investment in high volume production facilities: a blast furnace, automated metal ladles, a tundish, water sprays, and graphite molds.
-Manufacturers must supply mold lubricating and cooling capabilities.

 Applications for this casting process exist within the steel mill industry.
-It facilitates high volume production.
+It facilitates high-volume production.

 Advantages of The Continuous Casting Process